 A New Kid in Town

 When Jesus showed up on the scene, he was unknown, a young carpenter from Galilee without much street cred.
 There had been no miracles.
 No one had heard of him, and there were no crowds following him around.
 All of that came later.
-To most folks, He was just a guy from Nazareth until John pointed him out.
+I’m sure his teaching was being noticed, but to most folks, He was just a guy from Nazareth until John pointed him out.

 Knowing “the rest of the story”, it only makes sense to us that John’s followers would gravitate to the Messiah, but in the first days after Jesus’ arrival, who knew?
 It couldn’t have been obvious or intuitive to anyone.
 Religious leaders came from Jerusalem, not Galilee, and Rabbis had formal training in the Temple Courts, being apprenticed for years until they were ready to step out and lead a group of men…